Skip to content

-Are we describing deceptions of the mind, or making subtle hints towards something?
+Are we describing deceptions of the mind or subtle hints towards something?
 If it’s the former, we call it an illusion; the latter is an allusion.
-Let’s explore the distinction between this pair of homophones, (which is a fancy term to describe words that sound the same but mean different things!)
+Let’s explore the distinction between these homophones (a fancy term for words that sound the same but mean different things!).

-Because allusion and illusion share pronunciations, people often get them confused with one another.
-Here’s the thing: they’re not at all similar in meaning, despite their similar sound and shared etymology (both deriving from Latin, ludere, “to play”).
+Because allusion and illusion share pronunciation, people often confuse them.
+Here’s the thing: they’re not similar in meaning despite their similar sound and etymology (both deriving from Latin ludere, “to play”).

 Allusion is a noun that means, “an implied or indirect reference especially in literature: e.g., a poem that makes allusions to classical literature.”
-The corresponding verb form of allusion is allude (not to be confused with elude, which are also homophones that are etymologically derived from the Latin word, ludere).
+The corresponding verb form of allusion is allude (not to be confused with elude, which is also a homophone etymologically derived from the Latin word ludere).

 In the play, the director made many allusions to the play Les Miserables.